czekster/BDMPathfinder/README.md

 5. Run the Perl script that iterates over the scenarios
    - Command: `perl bdmp-scenario-builder.pl models_/casestudy2-markings.fi`
    - Observe that the script created a folder in `models_` folder with the current timestamp (`models_/casestudy2-markings03-06-2021_09-52-13`)
-   - Inspect file `scenarios.txt` (inside that folder) for the list of scenarios the script has created, for each leaf (it took 25 min in my i7 16Gb RAM quadcore machine, for all 16 scenarios)
+   - Inspect file `scenarios.txt` (inside that folder) for the list of scenarios the script has created, for each leaf
 6. Run the Perl script that runs YAMS as many scenarios that are present in the new folder, for the parameters set in the properties file `bdmp-properties.txt`
+   - Mind that it took approx. 25 min in an Intel(R) Core(TM) i7-7700HQ CPU @ 2.80GHz with 16Gb RAM for all 16 scenarios
    - Command: `perl bdmp-run-all.pl models_/casestudy2-markings03-06-2021_09-52-13 bdmp-properties.txt`
 7. Run RStudio, open file `models_/casestudy2-markings03-06-2021_09-52-13/script.R`
    - Run the full script (eg, select all with CTRL-A, then hit ALT-RETURN)